goldengua/Cognition-Noisy-channel-ERP/README.md

 <h1> README </h1>

-<p> This repository includes sample test data and codes of paper <i> Heuristic interpretation as rational inference: A computational model of the N400 and P600 in language processing </i>. </p>
+<p> This repository includes sample test data and codes of paper <b> Heuristic interpretation as rational inference: A computational model of the N400 and P600 in language processing </b>. </p>

 <h4> List of Files </h4>